Barlines

 Check Span to next staff in the Barlines section of the Properties panel.

-Partial barlines can be easily created by adjusting Span from and Span to in the Barlines section of the Properties panel.
+Partial barlines can be created by adjusting Span from and Span to in the Barlines section of the Properties panel.

 Selected properties for all barlines in the score can be changed in Format -> Style -> Barlines: